CATeamo/Python/Basics.md

 * Can be used to store strings, numbers & other data types in an organized format
 #### Syntax
 * [ , , ,]
+* Count the length of the list with len()
+* Refer & retrieve any item in the list with **Indexing**
+* Python uses zero-based indexing, meaning first item is always 0, followed by 1 and so forth
+* If List_1 has a length of 8, the first item will be 0, fourth item will be 3, last item will be 7